jonathan-conroy/jonathan-conroy.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-description: #Undergraduate at Tufts University
+description: #PhD student at Dartmouth College

 profile:
   align: right